DON'T BE A VICTIM TO POOR WORKMANSHIP AND LET A CONSTRUCTION DEFECT RUIN YOUR NEW HOME

 Further Reading

-Water, water everywhere -- and it can bring your entire construction project to a halt.
-From rain entering a structure through openings in the roof and unfinished windows, to plumbing systems that leak when tested, to flood waters that appear when sn...
+Water, water everywhere — and it can bring your entire construction project to a halt.
+Rain can enter a structure through openings in the roof and unfinished windows, plumbing systems can leak when tested, and flood waters can appear when snow melt...

 Whether it be arson, vandalism, or theft, construction sites are prime targets for criminal acts.
-These criminal acts can create significant added costs, including insurance deductibles and consequential premium hikes; work delays; and replacement of...
+These events can create significant added costs, including insurance deductibles and consequential premium hikes; work delays; and replacement of lost...

-Required by law, Workman's Compensation Insurance, usually, called worker's comp protects your employees from injury, illness, and even death that is work related.
-Shop Around Using statistics from The National Council on Compensation Insuran...
+Required by law, Workman's Compensation Insurance, usually called worker's comp, protects your employees from injury, illness, and even death that is work related.
+Shop Around Insurers use statistics from the National Council on Compensation Insur...

 In any industry, there will always be certain costs associated with doing business.
 However, construction firms should never consider construction deficits as part of these unavoidable costs.
-Construction deficits are an ever-growing problem in the c...
+Construction deficits are an ongoing problem in the const...